Tricky Hiragana: は, ほ, ま, も, and よ

 ま (ma): This character has two, often slightly longer, horizontal lines at the top.
 Unlike ほ (ho), the vertical stroke crosses through both of these horizontal lines.
 The bottom part is a full, closed loop that finishes by stroking downwards and to the right.

-も (mo): Like ま (ma), this character starts with two horizontal strokes.
+も (mo): Like ま (ma), this character starts with two horizontal strokes although these horizontals are slightly shorter than ま (ma)’s horizontals.
 However, its bottom section is not a loop.
 It’s more of a large, open C-shaped hook that sweeps upwards.

-よ (yo): This character has only one short horizontal line at the top.
-The vertical line does not cross this line; instead, it touches it at its leftmost point before dropping down to form the bottom loop.
+- よ (yo): This character has only one short horizontal line at the top that looks like a half-stroke.
+The vertical line does not even cross this line.
+Instead it touches it at its leftmost point before dropping down to form the bottom loop.
 The bottom part is a closed loop, similar to ま (ma).

 Further Resources for Your Hiragana Practice